stevenMouret/web-accessibility-guidelines/_doc/visual-disability.md

 * the information given only by color,
 * the lack of contrasts,
-* the use of imperceptible colours or combinations of colours (e. g. green and red for daltonians with deuteranopes),
+* the use of imperceptible colours or combinations of colours (e. g. green and red for color-blind people with deuteranopes),
 * the size of the characters.

 [Color blindness demonstration](https://atalan.fr/agissons/en/daltonisme.html), [Visual impairment demonstration](https://atalan.fr/agissons/en/malvoyance.html)